dylanbrandtner/CarND-Behavioral-Cloning-P3-Dylan/README.md

 ![alt text][image8]

 I also noticed that certain portions of the track, regardless of track angle, seemed to have strange impacts on the model's chosen steering angle.
-I suspected the rest of the non-track portions of the image were impacting the learning algorithm.
+I suspected the non-track portions of the image were impacting the learning algorithm.
 Thus, I also cropped off the top 70 pixels and bottom 25 pixels of the images (as suggested in the training materials) to reduce noise.
 Below you can see the center camera image with the cropped area highlighted in red:
 ![alt text][image9]

 After re-training the model, the vehicle could sometimes make it around the track, but again, if any adjustment made by the model steered the vehicle into a barrier too far, it could not recover.
 It encountered this scenario on some of the sharper turns.